Vignes Mourthi: Aftermath

 Even after Vignes Mourthi's execution, his case remained controversial in the aftermath due to the allegations of his innocence despite the courts having correctly deemed him guilty of the drug offence he was charged for.

+Vignes's former lawyer M Ravi wrote about the case in his book Hung At Dawn, which was published in 2005.

 Alan Shadrake, a British journalist, wrote about Vignes's case in his book Once A Jolly Hangman: Singapore Justice in the Dock, which was first published in 2010.
 However, as the book contained severe inaccuracies and false allegations about Singapore's judicial system, Shadrake was apprehended for charges of contempt of court in July 2010 by the Singapore authorities upon entering Singapore for a planned promotion of his book, and later sentenced to a jail term of six weeks and a S$20,000 fine (or two weeks' jail by default).
-Shadrake, who did not show regret or repentance of his crime, later appealed the sentence but it was ultimately denied, and he was deported after his release in July 2011.
+Shadrake, who did not show regret or repentance of his crime, later appealed the sentence but it was ultimately denied, and he was imprisoned until July 2011.

 In Shadrake's book, it was revealed that the undercover officer, Sergeant Rajkumar, who was the prosecution's key witness and had helped arrest Vignes, happened to be under investigation for charges of sodomy, rape and bribery when he came to court as a witness.
 Two years after Vignes was hung, Sergeant Rajkumar was locked away in prison for fifteen months after being convicted of bribery.
 Shadrake wrote about the questionable conduct of Sergeant Rajkumar in his testimony during the trial, and cast numerous aspersions on the Singapore judiciary by falsely claiming that the judiciary turned a blind eye at Sergeant Rajkumar's misdeeds and purposely suppressed knowledge of them until after Vignes was executed.
 These unproven allegations, plus the other false claims that Singapore spared the rich and educated from the gallows while reserving it for the poor, uneducated and disabled, were the main reasons for the Court of Appeal to dismiss Shadrake's appeal.
 Oppostition party Singapore Democratic Party also harshly condemned and admonished Shadrake for his malicious portrayal and serious allegations of Singapore's judiciary.